communitiesuk/funding-service/README.md

 Developers are expected to run the app locally using [docker-compose](https://docs.docker.com/compose/).
 There are some helper commands in a Makefile to help bring up the service.

-* `make certs` will create a local self-signed certificate for HTTPS during development.
+* `make bootstrap` will create a local self-signed certificate for HTTPS during development, and set up flask-vite/vite to compile GOV.UK Frontend/our frontend assets.
 * `make up` / `docker compose up` will start the Funding Service app and expose it on https://funding.communities.gov.localhost:8080
 * `make down` / `docker compose down` will stop the Funding Service.
 * `make build` / `docker compose build` will rebuild the Funding Service image.